 What to do if you are caught in a thunderstorm while hiking/camping

 If you are far from a safe structure or vehicle, find the lowest point and move there quickly.
 Avoid open fields, the top of a hill or a ridgetop.
 Stay away from tall, isolated trees or other high objects.
 If you are in a forest, stay near a lower stand of trees.
 Make sure the place you pick is not subject to flooding and no water is running through it.
 On open ground, squat low on something dry (non-metal), keep your feet close together, and make yourself the smallest possible object with the least contact with the ground.
 Do not lie down!

 Written by: Gregg Brueck, M.S., ATC, Athletic Trainer, Real Colorado Soccer Club, Children’s Hospital Colorado.
-To find out more about general safety tips, read our archived injury prevention posts, or schedule an appointment at 720-777-6600.
+To find out more about general safety tips, read our sports safety posts, or schedule an appointment at 720-777-6600.
 We are happy to consult with parents or referring providers before a patient is seen at Children’s Colorado.